This page last updated: December 21, 2012 as of October 2017

 - General Info...

-- I gotta say, i don't like water and the only reason i am doing this is to have a hull for the ship conveyor to empty ...and dock conveyor to fill.
+- I gotta say, i don't like water and the only reason i am doing this is to have a hull for the dock side crane to empty ...and dock crane to fill.
 These ships would never get wet unless I built an actual waterway for them to float in next to the trains.

 - Float in the air, swim through land, walk on water.